dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 Best practices are emerging to ensure you can sucessfully prepare data, train a model, validate predictions, deploy, serve and monitor your model.

-This post is a 10,000-foot overview of things to consider during the life-cycle of a machine learning project and includes pointers to useful resources.
+This post is a 10,000-foot overview of things to consider during the life cycle of a machine learning project and includes pointers to useful resources.

 <h2 class="section-heading">What's covered here?</h2>